ppy/osu-wiki/wiki/Tournaments/VAF/1/en.md

 ## Organisation

-The Vaf's Autumn Fiesta is run by various community members.
+The Vaf's Autumn Fiesta was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |